ProjectNeura/leads-docs/docs/vec/user-manual.md

 Follow [this](https://github.com/ProjectNeura/LEADS?tab=readme-ov-file#frp) section to install FRP.

-Should you have membership in the VeC Project, please ask the person in charge, for the FRP server credentials.
+Should you have membership in the VeC Project, please ask your contact for the FRP server credentials.

 ### Install OBS Studio (Optional)

 Follow [this](https://github.com/ProjectNeura/LEADS?tab=readme-ov-file#obs-studio) section to install OBS Studio.

-Should you have membership in the VeC Project, please ask the person in charge, for the YouTube channel credentials.
+Should you have membership in the VeC Project, please ask your contact for the YouTube channel credentials.

 ### Reboot